 This weekend I caught a real gem of a documentary at the Exploratorium’s Imagine Science Film Festival.
 Capucine, a chronicle of the first monkey film maker, left me reeling and eager for more from Luis Nieto.
 Enjoy!

-Benjamin Gleitzman is a technologist, artist, and founder.
+Benjamin Gleitzman is a tinkerer, artist, and founder.

-He also posts useful bits of knowledge on gleitzman.com.
+He also posts useful bits of knowledge on glei.tz.